nitrogenous/Remove-Caps-Lock-Delay/README.md

 **How do we solve?**

-First of all clone or download repo and extract anywhere then open your terminal in the files directory.
+First of all clone or download repo and extract anywhere then open your terminal in the file's directory.
 > bash rm-delay.sh